Rajkumar28072005/Led-control-using-Arduino/README.md

 ## RESULT

-The design and implement a system for LED control using an Arduino microcontroller and a push button successfully.
+Design and implement a system for LED control using an Arduino microcontroller and a push button is excuted successfully.